 Applicants must inform the National Delegation of the country they are residing in to obtain a letter of authorisation allowing the funding of the proposed activity.
 Contact details of each national delegate can be found here.

-Currently, Germany, Ireland, Luxembourg, and Norway have pre-approved funding for this kick-start activity.
+Currently, Germany, Ireland, Luxembourg, and Norway have pre-approved funding for this Kick-Start activity.
+The United Kingdom has pre-approved funding for the third sub-theme of this Kick-Start activity.
 Applicants from these countries do not need to obtain a letter of authorisation from their National Delegation.

 Kick-Start activities are funded at: